Maynard James Keenan: Early bands

 Upon completing his term of prep school, Keenan studied art at Kendall College of Art and Design in Grand Rapids, Michigan.
 From there he moved to Somerville, Massachusetts, where his love of animals led him to practice interior design for a Boston-area pet store.
 He was transferred to a store in Los Angeles, before he was quickly fired and began working in set construction.
 During the 1980s, Keenan played bass guitar for TexA.N.S. and sang for Children of the Anachronistic Dynasty, both independent bands.
 During this time, he wrote an early version of "Sober", later Tool's first successful single.
-He also (with future Tool bandmate Danny Carey) performed live and recorded with Green Jellö between 1990 and 1993, playing guitar and performing backup vocals as the voice of one of the pigs on the band's hit song "Three Little Pigs" on their debut album Cereal Killer, and appearing in the music video for "Slave Boy" on the band's follow-up LP 333.
+He also (with future Tool bandmate Danny Carey) performed live and recorded with Green Jellÿ between 1990 and 1993, playing guitar and performing backup vocals as the voice of one of the pigs on the band's hit song "Three Little Pigs" on their debut album Cereal Killer, and appearing in the music video for "Slave Boy" on the band's follow-up LP 333.
 Around this time he also struck up a friendship with Tom Morello, who has credited Keenan with introducing him to Drop D tuning.
 Keenan spent time jamming with Morello and Brad Wilk, as did Zack de la Rocha: Morello and Wilk considered Keenan and de la Rocha as candidates for the vocalist with what would become Rage Against the Machine before deciding to ask the latter.